Nahlabee/nemo/README.md

 2) `python3 -m qc/qc_fsqc.py`

-This script will generate a report for each subject and a csv file for group statistics name 'fsqc-results.csv'.
+This script will generate a report for each subject and a csv file for group statistics named 'fsqc-results.csv'.

 Three configurations are available.
 Choose the one you want to use by uncommenting the corresponding lines in the qc_fsqc.py file.
-- Run FSQC on a single subject
+- Run FSQC on a subject or a list of subjects
-- Run FSQC on a group of subjects
+- Run FSQC for group-level statistics
 - Run FSQC only on hippocampus and amygdala segmentations

 If QC has already been performed on one or several subjects, you can run FSQC on the remaining subjects by providing a subject list.
 After that, the group-level analysis can be run on the subjects who have successfully completed FSQC.